BlueCannonBall/fproc/fprocjs/README.md

     // Delete the first process
     console.log(await fproc.delete(0));

-    // Close the connection to fproc (If you don't do this Node will run until you do) fproc.closeFproc();
+    // Closes the session with fproc (If you don't do this Node will run until you do) fproc.finish();
 });
 ```